 Over the years we have advocated and helped implement a number of corridor wide initiatives designed to engage more people into the Red Zone for recreation, events, as a transport corridor and with nature.
 These include working with the Christchurch City Council on the Te Ara Trail, removing the internal posts and installing road side white posts for better access, ensuring as many trees as possible were saved in the demolition of the houses, putting back the street names and a number of other initiatives that are still underway.

 Time Line of Projects

 - Participated in River of Flowers, WSP Working Bee, Student Volunteer Army Big Give, GROW Ōtautahi Christchurch Garden Festival, Avebury Gala, Meet in the Middle (Walking Festival and Biketober), Mother of all Cleanups, Matariki in the Zone.

 - Continued our removal of internal fences and white post entrances.

-- Work begins on the long awaited foot bridges funded by Christchurch Earthquake Appeal Trust.
+- Work began on the long awaited foot bridges funded by the Christchurch Earthquake Appeal Trust.

 - White post openings put in place as well as the removal of internal fences to provide better access to all and reduce the need for sprayers.

-- Participated in River of Flowers, Mother of all Clean Ups, Duck Down to the River, Avebury Gala, Matariki in the Zone, Christchurch Urban Restoration Workshop, Meet in the Middle, Walking Festival.
+- Participated in River of Flowers, Mother of all Clean Ups, Duck Down to the River, Avebury Gala, Matariki in the Zone, Christchurch Urban Restoration Workshop, Meet in the Middle and Walking Festival.

 - Data collected from the Mother of All Clean ups 2017 resulted in the booms being returned to the river.
 Organising committee for 2018 Mother of all Clean Ups.